 A PCA essentially benchmarks the following components of a 401(k) plan and compares them against those offered by other vendors in the market:

 When a merger or acquisition in the 401(k) recordkeeping industry results in a deficiency in any of these factors, a retirement plan advisor can also take the lead and shop the market to determine if another provider can deliver similar services better and at a lower cost.
-With this information in hand, employers may determine if an RFP from competing providers is required or if they may simply monitor the performance of an existing provider going forward.
-With this documented detail from retirement plan advisors, employers may ultimately make the most informed and properly vetted vendor selections while ensuring they uphold their fiduciary responsibilities to plan participants.
+This may require employers to seek RFPs from competing providers or simply monitor more closely the performance of their existing provider.
+With documented detail from retirement plan advisors, employers may ultimately make the most informed and properly vetted vendor selections while ensuring they uphold their fiduciary responsibilities to plan participants.

-About the Author: Olga Ismail is a retirement plan consultant with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the Author: Olga Ismail is the head of Retirement Plan Consulting and a financial advisor with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+She can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 To learn more about Provenance Wealth Advisors services click here or contact us at info@provwealth.com